Brian Cregan: IBRC Commission

 Cregan was appointed as chairperson of the IBRC commission of investigation in July 2015, replacing Daniel O'Keeffe.
 The commission's purpose is to investigate the sale of the company Siteserv by the Irish Bank Resolution Corporation to Denis O'Brien.
 He delivered the sixth interim report of the Commission in June 2019.
 Taoiseach Leo Varadkar announced that Cregan's reporting timeframe would continue to 31 March 2020.
 As of December 2018, the commission had considered 102 statements and dealt with over 500,000 pages of documents.

 The final extension for the commission to complete its investigation was for June 2020.

-His role on the commission is full time, meaning that he has not been available to hear cases in the High Court.
+The commission published its final report in May 2023.
+His role on the commission was full time, meaning that he was not available to hear cases in the High Court during this period.

 Other work

-In 2013 Cregan published, Parnell: A Novel, a novelised account of the life of Charles Stewart Parnell, which took ten years to research.
+In 2013, Cregan published, Parnell: A Novel, a novelised account of the life of Charles Stewart Parnell, which took ten years to research.